-what are government expenditure?, Government expenditure refers to total expenses incurred by public authorities at all levels of administration (local, state and federal) in the country.
+what is government expenditure?
+Government expenditure refers to total expenses incurred by public authorities at all levels of administration (local, state and federal) in the country.
 It includes recurrent expenses and capital expenses.

 Classification of government expenditure